 I love the face to face interaction of a training environment.
 Today was going to be different, as I would be delivering my first virtual Loates HR training session.
 ‘HR Essentials for the New Normal’.

-- What’s your bounce-back-ability like?by Annie Litchfield on Sunday 29th March, 2020
+- Do you want to start your Happiness Project?by Annie Litchfield on Sunday 17th May, 2020

 I have been musing over the extra time at home and possible extra working hours where the interruptions, calls, office chats etc don’t take place.
 This could mean therefore that we all have a bit more quadrant 2 time to plan and prepare.
 Awesome!
 Or, it could mean we all get too distracted and end up watching Holly and Phil on This Morning!
 Let’s hope it’s the former.